UbiState/ubicoin/doc/init.md

 Copy ubicoind.init to /etc/init.d/ubicoind.
 Test by running `service ubicoind start`.

-Using this script, you can adjust the path and flags to the ubicoind program by setting the DASHD and FLAGS environment variables in the file /etc/sysconfig/ubicoind.
+Using this script, you can adjust the path and flags to the ubicoind program by setting the UBID and FLAGS environment variables in the file /etc/sysconfig/ubicoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X